dd32/td-gh-ex/readme.txt

-=== Ariele ===
+=== Ariele Lite ===

 Contributors: roughpixels
 Requires at least: 5.0
 Tested up to: 5.4.1
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.en.html

 == Copyright ==

-Ariele WordPress Theme, Copyright (c) 2020 https://www.roughpixels.com Ariele is distributed under the terms of the GNU GPL
+Ariele Lite WordPress Theme, Copyright (c) 2020 https://www.roughpixels.com Ariele Lite is distributed under the terms of the GNU GPL

 == Description ==

-Ariele is designed for bloggers who are deeply enthusiastic when writing.
+Ariele Lite is designed for bloggers who are deeply enthusiastic when writing.
 Whether it's for the purist blogger or websites that are editorial-based, we put emphasis on your writing, even without featured images.
-You will be in company with other elite blog sites when you beging to build with Ariele.
-If you absolutely need a theme designed specifically with that in mind, Ariele is the perfect blog theme for you!
+You will be in company with other elite blog sites when you beging to build with Ariele Lite.
+If you absolutely need a theme designed specifically with that in mind, Ariele Lite is the perfect blog theme for you!

 == Screenshots ==
 1. Main screenshot for the theme on the theme list section of the admin